I love meal kits and meal delivery options.

 With nearly two million meal kits being shipped across Canada every month, more and more Canadians are signing up for the value found in a meal kit subscription box.
 However, Canadians still lag behind markets like the USA as far as percentage of the population having tried a meal kit service – thus guaranteeing that you the consumer can soak up some juicy promotional deals as companies fight for market share dominance!
 Who doesn’t love free food?
 Especially if you live in a major urban city, why not try several options and see which one you like best?

 The Cost of Canada’s Meal Kit Options

 I want to be right upfront in saying that meal kit delivery services are more expensive than going out and buying groceries.
 As a rough rule of thumb, I’d say 50% more for meal kits on comparable item-for-item basis.
-(Which only makes sense given the convenience involved.
+(Which only makes sense given the convenience involved.)

 BUT – and this is a hugeBUT – consider what you’re getting for that extra cash.